|

 Allama Iqbal is known to have paid glowing tributes to some men of letters in his first Urdu book of poetry 'Bang-e-Dara', including Ghalib, Shibli, Hali, and William Shakespeare.
 Allama Iqbal and Shakespeare are recognized as the world's giant literary figures.
 Allama Iqbal is a universal poet and revered as poet-philosopher because his poetry was not just lyricism; singing the songs of beauty and love but also the destiny of his nation.
 Perhaps the genius of Iqbal and Shakespeare lies partly in the possibility that they were no strangers to the general public.
 The poem titled 'Shakespeare' is written in sonnet format of Shakespearean time which Allama Iqbal greatly admired.

-picture Prof. Dr. Aalia Sohail Khan
+Prof. Dr. Aalia Sohail Khan

 Former Vice chancellor, Rawalpindi Women University